-The traditional MC model is criticized as it provides no service guarantee to the Lo-criticality tasks in HI-criticality mode.
-Some recent efforts have been made to fully or partially accommodate Lo-criticality tasks after a system mode-switch, but made a pessimistic assumption that all the tasks execute up to their WCET, at their respective criticality levels.
-In this work, we consider the precise scheduling of MC tasks and integrate the probabilistic based prediction strategy (of the task execution time) and the DVFS scheme to minimize energy consumption.
-To our knowledge, no work considers the probabilistic based prediction strategy to minimize energy consumption in an MC platform.
-We propose the response time analysis of our algorithm under a fixed priority non-preemptive scheduler.
-We also evaluate our algorithm via simulation on randomly generated workloads and report energy saving up to 46% with respect to the pessimistic choice of Lo-criticality WCET commonly made by previous works.
+The traditional MC model is criticized as it provides no service guarantee to the LO-criticality tasks in HI-criticality mode.
+Some recent efforts have been made to fully or partially accommodate LO-criticality tasks after a system mode-switch, but made a pessimistic assumption that all the tasks execute up to their WCET, at their respective criticality levels.
+In this work, we consider the precise scheduling of MC tasks and integrate the probabilistic-based prediction strategy (of the task execution time) and the DVFS scheme to minimize energy consumption.
+To our knowledge, no work considers the probabilistic-based prediction strategy to minimize energy consumption in an MC platform.
+We propose the RTA of our algorithm under a fixed priority non-preemptive scheduler.
+We also evaluate our algorithm via simulation on randomly generated workloads and report energy saving up to 46% w.r.t. the pessimistic choice of LO-criticality WCET commonly made by previous works.

-Applicability to real systems.
-Despite this paper is highly theoretical, the deployment of this approach is straightforward.
+Applicability to Real Systems: Despite this article is highly theoretical, the deployment of this approach is straightforward.
 In fact, both scheduling and probabilistic analyses are performed offline and a well-known fixed-priority scheduler is used at run-time, minimizing the impact on software development and integration.
-The probabilistic profiles are obtained by measuring the execution time of the tasks directly on the real platform, while the WCET is computed with a state-of-theart static timing analysis tool.
+The probabilistic profiles are obtained by measuring the execution time of the tasks directly on the real platform, while the WCET is computed with a state-ofthe-art static timing analysis tool.
 Even if our analysis does not take into account scheduling and DVFS-change overheads, the number of frequency changes is upper-bounded to only one time per HI-criticality job.
 Assuming that the overheads are small compared to the execution time of the tasks, they can be simply added to the tasks WCET, without a significant impact on the solution optimality.

-Future works.
-This work may trigger several future research directions.
+Future Works: This work may trigger several future research directions.
 Here, we restrict our attention to the uniprocessor platform and dual-criticality levels.
-We plan to extend our work to adopt the multi-processor platform and to consider multi-criticality levels.
+We plan to extend our work to adopt the multiprocessor platform and to consider multicriticality levels.
 Another research direction includes the study of how to apply the analysis to variable priority and/or preemptive schedulers, e.g., Earliest Deadline First.
 This may include an on-board implementation of our algorithm to measure the actual energy savings and to study online reactive algorithms.
 Such algorithms can potentially tune the scheduling parameters at run-time in order to reach the optimal energy consumption even in the case when external factors modify the initial assumptions.